 - Feel free to add different spices to change out the flavor a bit with these nuts.
 Cinnamon, allspice, cardamom, cumin, rosemary, cayenne or chili spice would all be delicious.

-- Keep a close eye on these nuts as they cook.
-Pecans do require close attention, especially towards the end, as they can go from golden to burned in a few seconds.
+- Keep a close eye on these nuts as they cook, especially towards the end, as they can go from golden to burned in no time flat.

 - Although these Easy Candied Pecans keep well stored in an airtight container for weeks, they also freeze well and will keep for months in the freezer.
 Just thaw at room temperature the day you need them.